Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Abstract

 \section{Abstract}

-We investigate electrons tunneling in AB bilayer graphene through a triple electrostatic barrier in the presence of a perpendicular magnetic field.
-By way of the transfer matrix method and using the continuity conditions at the different interfaces, transmission probability is determined.
-Additional resonances appear for two-band tunneling and at normal incidence, and their number is proportional to the value of $U_4$ in cases where $U_2<U_4$ is present.
+We investigate electron tunneling in AB bilayer graphene through a triple electrostatic barrier {of heights $U_i (i=2,3,4)$ subjected to} a perpendicular magnetic field.
+By way of the transfer matrix method and using the continuity conditions at the different interfaces, the transmission probability is determined.
+Additional resonances appear for two-band tunneling at normal incidence, and their number is proportional to the value of $U_4$ {in the case of} $U_2<U_4$.
 However, when $U_2>U_4$, anti-Klein tunneling increases with $U_2$.
 The transmission probability exhibits an interesting oscillatory behavior when $U_3>U_2=U_4$ and $U_3 <U_2=U_4$.
 For fixed energy $E=0.39\gamma_1$, increasing barrier widths increases the number of oscillations and decreases Klein tunneling.
-An interlayer bias creates a gap for: $U_2<U_3<U_4$ and $U_3>U_2=U_4$.
-In the four-band tunneling case, transmission decreases in $T^+_+$, $T^-_+$ and $T^-_-$ channels in comparison with the single barrier case.
+The interlayer bias creates a gap for $U_2<U_3<U_4$ and $U_3>U_2=U_4$.
+In the four-band tunneling case, the transmission decreases in $T^+_+$, $T^-_+$ and $T^-_-$ channels in comparison with the single barrier case.
 It does, however, increase for $T^+_-$ when compared to the single barrier case.
-Transmission is suppressed in the gap region when an interlayer bias is introduced.
-Our results are relevant for electron confinements in AB bilayer graphene and for the development of graphene-based transistors.
+Transmission is suppressed in the gap region when an interlayer bias is introduced. {This is reflected in the total conductance $G_{\text{tot}}$ in the region of zero conductance}.
+Our results are relevant for electron confinement in AB bilayer graphene and for the development of graphene-based transistors.